top of page

 That’s where goals come in.

-Goal-setting is simply taking that heartfelt wish to “get better” and giving it focus and form—Lumpsucker style.
+Goal-setting is taking that heartfelt wish to “get better” and giving it focus and form.

-At Epic, we teach our preteen and teen dancers how to set their own individualized S.M.A.R.T. goals—Specific, Measurable, Achievable, Relevant, and Timely.
+At Epic, our younger students work on classroom goals, while our preteen and teen dancers learn how to set personal S.M.A.R.T. goals—Specific, Measurable, Achievable, Relevant, and Timely.

 So instead of: